nounsDAO/nouns-monorepo/packages/nouns-webapp/functions/README.md

-# NounsBR Serverless API
+# Nouns Serverless API

-`nouns.wtf` provides a serverless API to make fetching data about the NounsBR ecosystem easier.
+`nouns.wtf` provides a serverless API to make fetching data about the Nouns ecosystem easier.
 [An Insomnia manifest is provided for example.](./docs/insomnia.json)

 ## Keeping Up To Date

-NounsBR is a new project and these API endpoints may change, be sure to join [`#developers` in the NounsBR Discord](https://discord.gg/nouns) to keep informed.
+Nouns is a new project and these API endpoints may change, be sure to join [`#developers` in the Nouns Discord](https://discord.gg/nouns) to keep informed.

 ## API Convention